gbadev-org/tonc/content/first.md

 }
 ```

-As you can see, the number of lines in <tt>toolbox.h</tt> is actually much larger than that of the real code.
+As you can see, the number of lines in *toolbox.h* is actually much larger than that of the real code.
 This may seem like a bit of a waste now, but this is only because it's such a small demo.
-None of the contents of <tt>toolbox.h</tt> is actually compiled, so there is no cost in terms of memory use.
+None of the contents of *toolbox.h* is actually compiled, so there is no cost in terms of memory use.
 In fact, if it did it wouldn't belong in a header file, but that's a discussion I'll go into [another time](bitmaps.html#ssec-data-hdr).
-Right now, let's see what we actually have in <tt>toolbox.h</tt>
+Right now, let's see what we actually have in *toolbox.h*

 ### The toolbox {#ssec-2nd-toolbox}